tiiuae/vmd/doc/design.md

 ### Distributed

 `vmd` backend supports distributed clients.
 Clients may run within the same system (inside the host or in guest virtual machines) or may access the `vmd` using secure connection over the internet.
 This supports graphical, command-line and web app clients - depending on the need and use case.

+Distributed clients are served with asynchronous run-time (see overview diagram - rocket with tokio) grants the event loop with atomic operations.

+To protect the `vmd` server and host from multiple clients trying change operations simultaneously, the asynchronous run-time can serve the requests in order and return e.g. `busy` for pending async VM change (e.g. VM restart that will take time).
+As this kind of scenario also concerns leak of information (operations of other clients) and denial-of-service (multiple VM changes), this is recommended to be accounted separately in `vmd` threat model.
+At high level, one option is to place a policy engine (e.g. zero trust architecture) to process the `vmd` backend requests.

 ## Considered alternatives